rudgerd/Venus-Crustal-Thickness/README.md

 ## Acknowledgments

-Sleptian_alpha(https://github.com/csdms-contrib/slepian_alpha) functions were used for interpreting raw gravity in spherical harmoninics before performing two-layer inversion analysis.
+Sleptian_alpha(https://github.com/csdms-contrib/slepian_alpha) functions were used for converting spherical harmonics to xyz coordinates, to then plot the figures.